aramakus/Chatbot/README.md

 The bot is available in browser at `0.0.0.0:5000`.

-The bot will download pre-trained files from AWS S3, which may take some time, depending on the speed of internet connection.
+The bot will download pre-trained files from Dropbox (moved from AWS S3), which may take some time, depending on the speed of internet connection.
 The total size of the files is 930 Mb.

 ### Under the Hood and room for improvements